 Blue Orchard Bee Facts

 - This small yet still intriguing invertebrate is most frequently referred to by the descriptive common name of the Blue Orchard Bee.
-The Arthropod does have another, similar general name, though.
+The delicate Arthropod does have another, similar general name, though.
 That’s the slightly longer term of the Orchard Mason Bee.

 - Within the scientific community, however, it’s typically referred to by its technical moniker.
-Fortunately for the layperson, that’s a much simpler name to pronounce than many of its relatives hold.
+Fortunately for the layperson, that’s a much simpler name to pronounce than many of its countless relatives hold.
 That’s because it bears the official name of Osmia lignaria.

-- It’s of great interest in certain circles, due to its proficiency at pollinating certain crops.
+- It’s of great interest in certain circles, due to its extreme proficiency at pollinating certain crops.
 Long term geographical separation of its population eventually led to its division into two separate subspecies.
 One appears in the east, while the other lives in the west.

-- Nevertheless, this marvel of Nature must be considered to be facing several potential threats to its existence as a species.
+- Nevertheless, this marvel of Nature and evolution must be considered to be facing several potential threats to its existence as a species.
 Most of these stem from the actions of humans.
 They include the perils posed by habitat loss, and of course, ongoing climate change.

 Related Articles